 Our immune system can often destroy bacteria that enter our body or at least restrict their spread, but this isn't always the case.
 Bacteria sometimes move beyond their infection area.

 S. pneumoniae may travel away from the nasopharynx through passageways and cause conditions such as pneumonia and otitis media.
 It may also travel beyond the respiratory system via the bloodstream.
 If bacteria in the blood aren't destroyed by the immune system, they are said to be invasive.
-Invasive infections caused by S. pneumoniae include meningitis, endocarditis, and bacteremia.
-Bacteremia can lead to sepsis or blood poisoning.
+Infections that may be caused by invasive pneumococci include meningitis and endocarditis.
+Bacteria in the bloodstream may trigger sepsis.

 Someone with pneumonia may not have all of the symptoms shown in the illustration above.
 "Pleuritic chest pain" refers to pain caused by inflammation of the membranes surrounding the lungs.
 "Hemoptysis" means coughing up blood.